 A tax treaty is a written agreement between two countries that helps to lessen the risk of double taxation and double non-taxation.
 Furthermore, a tax treaty shows the category of income, tax treatment, where this income would be taxable (at residence, at source or both) and the timing for taxation.
 It also provides the Mutual Agreement Procedure (MAP) for settling conflicts arising from the execution of the agreement or in the allocation of taxing rights.
-Nigeria has tax treaties with thirteen (13) countries.
-They are Belgium, Canada, China, Czech Republic, France, Italy, the Netherlands, Pakistan, Philippines, Romania, Slovakia, South Africa, and the United Kingdom.
+Nigeria has tax treaties with sixteen (16) countries.
+They are Belgium, Canada, China, Czech Republic, France, Italy, the Netherlands, Pakistan, Philippines, Romania, Singapore, Slovakia, South Africa, Spain, Sweden, and the United Kingdom.

 List of countries that have tax treaty with Nigeria

-The National Assembly is yet to ratify tax treaties with Kenya, Mauritius, Poland, South Korea, Spain, and Sweden.
+The National Assembly is yet to ratify tax treaties with Kenya, Mauritius, Poland, and South Korea.
 Under a tax treaty, residents of a contracting state pay tax on certain income at a lower rate.
-Foreign tax payable by taxpayers in these 13 countries is allowed as a credit against tax payable in Nigeria.
+Foreign tax payable by taxpayers in these 16 countries is allowed as a credit against tax payable in Nigeria.
 If the scope of tax treaty does not cover a particular income, or if a country has no tax treaty with Nigeria, then a taxable person must pay tax at the standard rates and file a Nigerian tax return in line with the prescribed format.